Archive for the ‘salt’ Category

 Delis that serve pastrami go one step further: they steam the meat so that it becomes incredibly tender and easy to slice.
 I place a baking pan with boiling water in the center of a 350° oven.
 I put a grate on top of it, placing the pastrami on top of the grate.
 Then I invert a bowl over the pastrami to keep the steam in.
 I will cook it this way for at least an hour to steam the meat before slicing and serving.

-I get requests to publish my holiday recipes every year, so, with the countdown to Turkey Day already ticking, and all the Thanksgiving food magazine issues on the stands, let’s get it started…
+I get requests to publish my holiday recipes every year, so, with Turkey Day just days away, let’s get it started…

+If people complain about your turkey being dry, you need to brine it before cooking.
 No matter what method you prefer to cook your bird, brining it beforehand will make it so much tastier and juicier.
 You really need to try it…and it’s easy to do.

 It’s basic high school science: the brine has a greater concentration of salt and water than the molecules of the protein (in this case, a turkey) that is soaking in it.
 By simple diffusion, the protein molecules suck up the salty water and keep it.
 When you cook the meat, some of the water evaporates, but the meat still has far more moisture in it than it would have without the brine soaking, and you get a moister, more delicious bird.